coherence-community/todo-list-example/java/README.md

 1. React front-end integrating with a Helidon Microprofile back-end integrated with Coherence using the `coherence-cdi` and `coherence-mp` modules.

-1. GraphQL end-point with optional GraphiQL UI using Helidon Microprofile GraphQL Support.
+1. GraphQL end-point with optional GraphiQL UI using Helidon Microprofile GraphQL.

 1. JavaFX client connecting as a Coherence Java client